General purposes

 Contents

-Estimates of the numbers of both artisanal and industrial fishing vessels involved in fishing activities during the year, stratified by boat type, mechanisation type, fish preservation method, and refrigeration storage system.
+Estimates of the numbers of fishery vessels active during the year, stratified by boat type, mechanisation type, fish preservation method, and refrigeration storage system.
 For each stratum, the data coverage – i.e., the percentage (%) of catch/effort sampled – derived from the coverage type must be reported to assess the representativeness and quality of the estimates.

 Reporting form details